Diebbo/assigment-1-computational-geometry/report/main.typ

 The work of the algorithm is $W(n) = O(n)$, as for one CPU the cost is the same as a sequential merge.
 But the depth is $D(n) = O(log(n))$, since we cannot parallelize the selection problem, while the merging of the subarrays takes $O(n / p)$ time, where $p$ is the number of processors.
 Thus, having infinite processors the depth is dominated by the selection problem, which is $O(log(n))$.

-In the real world, the number of processors is limited, hence the factor $n / p$ willhave a big impact on the performance of the algorithm.
-Furthermore, we have that $T(n, p) = O(log(n) + n / p + epsilon) times p$, where $epsilon$ is the overhead due to the parallelization.
+In the real world, the number of processors is limited, hence the factor $n / p$ will have a big impact on the performance of the algorithm.
+Furthermore, we have that $T(n, p) = O(log(n) + n / p + epsilon(p))$, where $epsilon(p)$ is the overhead due to the parallelization with $p$ processors.
 This means that for small arrays, the overhead will dominate the performance of the algorithm, making it slower than a sequential merge.

 == Benchmarking

 For the reasons explained before, we found our benchmark to be slower then the sequential merge for small arrays.
 To solve this problem, we added a threshold to the parallel merge function, which will use a sequential merge for small arrays.
-We found that the optimal threshold is around $2^{14}$ elements.
+We found that the optimal threshold is around $2^14$ elements.
 The benchmark results can be seen in @fig:merge-sequential-vs-parallel.

 #figure(